7 things children do instead of saying they aren't okay.

-But synaptic connections can actually be formed at any age - that's why you can still learn to dance or speak Spanish at 85!
+But synaptic connections can actually be formed at any age - that's why you can still learn to dance or speak Spanish at eighty!

 However at the heart of it is this; the younger your child is, the less able they are to understand, interpret and manage their big feelings.

-clinging to you
+Clinging to you

-pushing you away
+Pushing you away

-having a tantrum
+Having a tantrum

-complaining of physical pains
+Complaining of physical pains